awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 Files with the \.conf extension in the `conf.d` folder are included in the `http` block of the default configuration\.
 Files in the `conf.d/elasticbeanstalk` folder are included in the `server` block within the `http` block\.

-To override Elastic Beanstalk's default nginx configuration completely, include a configuration in your source bundle at `.ebextensions/nginx/nginx.conf`:
+To override the Elastic Beanstalk default nginx configuration completely, include a configuration in your source bundle at `.ebextensions/nginx/nginx.conf`\.

 ```
 ~/workspace/my-app/